Cragdoo/vninja/content/posts/2011-02-28-installing-vsphere-management-assistant-vma.md

 [![](http://vninja.net/wordpress/wp-content/uploads/2011/03/Deploy-vMA-02-245x300.png)](http://vninja.net/wordpress/wp-content/uploads/2011/03/Deploy-vMA-02.png)

 This starts the OVF deployment wizard.
-In the "_Deploy from a file or URL_"  text box, enter the following URL: [http://download3.vmware.com/software/vma/vMA-4.1.0.0-268837.ovf](http://download3.vmware.com/software/vma/vMA-4.1.0.0-268837.ovf) and click on "_Next_".
+In the "_Deploy from a file or URL_"  text box, enter the following url:  [http://download3.vmware.com/software/vma/vMA-4.1.0.0-268837.ovf](http://download3.vmware.com/software/vma/vMA-4.1.0.0-268837.ovf) and click on "_Next_".

 **Note:** This URL is valid at the point of writing, but might change at a later date when a new version is released by VMware.